ver. 2025-07-13

 Vølskuborg [321, Icel.
 MS B]

-either Valkenburg [52.18, 4.43], the former Praetorium Agrippinae, a possible residence of Jarl Nauðung [52.18, 4.43]
+?
+Valkenburg [52.18, 4.43], the former Praetorium Agrippinae, presumably a residence of Jarl Nauðung [52.18, 4.43]

 Vallterborg